vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 and in our experiment we use up to 12 threads per query.
 This allows scaling latency per node and make use of multi-core cpu architectures efficiently.

-Below the top two documents
-ranked for the question *when was nelson mandela born*.
+See the top two documents ranked for the question *when was nelson mandela born* below.
 The per hit relevance score is assigned by the GBDT model.
-We search 3.2M documents on a single node and single partition and the weakAnd retrieves about 23K hits and the top 1K of those are re-ranked using the GBDT function using the featuers.
+We search 3.2M documents on a single node and single partition and the weakAnd retrieves about 23K hits and the top 1K of those are re-ranked using the GBDT function using the features.

 ![Vespa Response for when was nelson mandela born](img/screen.png)